Hackerfleet/hfos_old/README.md

 Please research any bugs you find via our [Github issue tracker for HFOS](https://github.com/hackerfleet/hfos/issues) and report them if they're still unknown.

-If you want to discuss Hackerfleet's technology in general incl. where we're heading, head over to our [Github discussion forum](https://github.com/hackerfleet/discussion/issues) ...which is cleverly disguised as a Github issue tracker.
+If you want to discuss (opensource) maritime technology in general incl. where we're heading, head over to our [Github discussion forum](https://github.com/hackerfleet/discussion/issues) ...which is cleverly disguised as a Github issue tracker.